 We need to keep our minds open to new technology

 More and more people are picking up mobile devices that are connected to the internet; usage is growing exponentially.
 It’s growing so fast that companies are afraid of falling behind.
 The mobile device medium is still fairly young, but it’s already evolving.
 We already transitioned from buttons/joystick interface (Blackberry) to a touch screen interface (iPhone), and now we’re moving toward an non-physical interface like iPhone’s Siri.
 We’re going to have to start designing application APIs to work with Siri next and not just the touch interface.
 Technology is growing and evolving quickly.
 We need to stay flexible and adaptable if we want to effectively reach our customers.

 We can learn a lot from how mobile applications are designed.
 We can use principles like simplifying, streamlining, and staying adaptable, and apply them to all parts of our businesses, like to web design, industrial design, content strategy, and even our branding platforms.
 Simplify and optimize.

 Hey!
-This wasn't written by a herd of yaks!
+This wasn't written by a flock of camels!
 It was written by Brian Kwa, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.